Triston Casas Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.85 team ERA ranks sixth among all league pitching staffs.
+- The Astros have a 3.94 team ERA that ranks ninth across all MLB pitching staffs.

-- France will try to earn his 10th victory when he makes the start for the Astros, his 18th of the season.
-He is 9-4 with a 2.75 ERA and 80 strikeouts through 108 2/3 innings pitched.
+- Javier aims for his 10th win when he gets the start for the Astros, his 25th of the season.
+He is 9-2 with a 4.52 ERA and 115 strikeouts in 127 1/3 innings pitched.

-- The right-hander's most recent appearance came on Saturday against the Seattle Mariners, when he went six innings, surrendering two earned runs while allowing seven hits.
+- In his last outing on Tuesday against the Boston Red Sox, the right-hander tossed five innings, allowing three earned runs while surrendering seven hits.

-- In 18 games this season, the 28-year-old has put up an ERA of 2.75, with 6.7 strikeouts per nine innings.
-Opponents are hitting .246 against him.
+- In 24 games this season, the 26-year-old has amassed an ERA of 4.52, with 8.1 strikeouts per nine innings.
+Opponents are hitting .239 against him.

 © 2023 Data Skrive.
 All rights reserved.